DisplayLink/evdi/module/README.md

 Adding `evdi` to `/etc/modules` enables system to load the driver on boot time.

 ## Usage
-Evdi driver is just kernel space driver that adds virtual displays to the Linux.
-DisplayLink device enumeration and control is done in binary driver that can be downloaded from https://www.synaptics.com/products/displaylink-graphics/downloads/ubuntu.
+Evdi driver is a kernel space driver that adds virtual displays to Linux.
+It is primarily used by proprietary user-space DisplayLink [driver](https://www.synaptics.com/products/displaylink-graphics/downloads/ubuntu) which provides DisplayLink [device](https://www.synaptics.com/products/displaylink-graphics/displaylink-products) enumeration and control.

-Alternatively one can manually add outputs with:
+Alternatively `pyevdi` bindings are provided for other applications or one can manually add outputs with:
 ```
 # echo 1 > /sys/devices/evdi/add
 ```